bor0/gidti/manuscript/chapter1.md

 I>
 I> For a given formal system, the system is **incomplete** if there are statements that are true but which cannot be proved to be true inside that system.
 Conversely, the system is **complete** if all true statements can be proved.

 The statement "This statement is not provable" can either be true or false.
 In the case it is true, then it is not provable.
 Alternatively, in the case it is false then it is provable, but we're trying to prove something that is false.
-Thus the system is incomplete, because some truths are unprovable.
+Thus the system is incomplete because some truths are unprovable.

 I> ### Definition 3
 I>